AMSTERLI/Medverse/README.md

     ```

 * **Option 2: Using pip**
-    Ensure you have Python and PyTorch installed.
-You can install the dependencies listed in `requirements.txt`:
+    You can also install the dependencies listed in `requirements.txt`:
     ```bash
     pip install -r requirements.txt
     ```